wbreeze/wind_and_water/_drafts/Canyon-Day-Fourteen.md

 sun was intense.
 There must have been some magic because Christie turned into a mer-turtle.

 Chris built a shelter over a ledge against a wall.
-It made a kind of sheltered patio overlooking the river.
+It made a shaded patio overlooking the river.
 The camp chairs migrated there for a while.

 Find photos made on day fourteen of our GC river raft adventure at [Canyon Day